CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

 ### Task 2: Schedule Azure Backup

+In this task, you will configure a scheduled backup for your server, SEA-SVR2, by selecting specific files (like the hosts file) and defining a backup schedule.
+You will also configure retention policies and choose the type of backup (initial or incremental) to optimize storage and backup management.

 1. On **SEA-SVR2**, in the **Microsoft Azure Backup** console, in the Actions pane, select **Schedule Backup**.

    ![](../media/58.png)